 The document from DT with links to research websites is uploaded onto the UKLPG website.

-JW will add text to the website ‘including web links to current liver pathology studies’ – the UKPBC and UK AIH studies each have websites with links on this document.
+JW will add text to the website ‘including web links to current liver pathology studies’ – the UK-PBC and UK-AIH studies each have websites with links on this document.

 DT will arrange a conference call with the subcommittee, and they will decide what additional information to place on the website, to liaise directly with Martin Waterhouse.